adoyle-h/one.nvim/README.md

 ## Features

 - All in Lua.
 All configs can be overridden.
-See [Configuration](#configuration).
+Read [Configuration](#configuration).
 - Use many Neovim features: Native LSP, Float Window, Winbar.
 - Lua-wrapped plugin manager based on [vim-plug](https://github.com/junegunn/vim-plug) or [packer.nvim][] at your choice.
-See [Plugin Manager](#plugin-manager).
+Read [Plugin Manager](#plugin-manager).
 - Awesome UI and color schema.
 Dark Mode.
 Support True-Color, Smooth-Scroll, Scrollbar, Dashboard.
 You can change colors and highlights.
-See [doc/colors.md](doc/colors.md).
+Read [Colors and Highlights](#colors-and-highlights).
 - Configurable proxy for fast git download in China Mainland.
-See [Proxy](#proxy).
+Read [Proxy](#proxy).
 - Integrated 120+ powerful Vim/Nvim plugins.
 Enhancing the usage experience, and fixed some shortcomings of these plugins.

   <details close>
-  <summary>Click to expend/collapse</summary>
+  <summary>Click to expend/collapse plugin list</summary>

   - Plugin Manager: [vim-plug](lua/one/plugin-manager/vim-plug.lua) (default) or [packer](lua/one/plugin-manager/packer.lua)
   - Dashboard: [alpha.nvim](lua/one/plugins/alpha.lua)